From Schoenberg to Pick-Nevanlinna: Toward a complete picture of the variogram class: Introduction

-Another crucial problem faced in this paper regards the potential trade-off between, on the one hand, the computational advantages induced by the use of compactly supported kernels and, on the other hand, the fact that compactly supported kernels can be positive definite only on finite dimensional spaces, by a striking and beautiful result due to Wendland \cite{wen05}.
+Another crucial problem faced in this paper regards the potential trade-off between, on the one hand, the computational advantages induced by the use of compactly supported kernels and, on the other hand, the fact that compactly supported kernels can be positive definite only on finite-dimensional spaces, by a striking and beautiful result due to Wendland \cite{wen94}.
 We consider this problem from the point of view of variograms; this makes sense since variograms, which are possibly unbounded, represent a larger class than covariance functions.
-As mentioned before, compactly supported covariances correspond to eventually constant variograms.
-We will characterize all eventually constant radially symmetric variograms in dimensions $d\geq 2$ and give some characterizations of these classes in terms of their eventual periodicity.

-The paper is organized as follows: Section 2 contains the basic material required for a self-contained exposition and for understanding the technical proofs of our statements.
-Section 3 assesses new stability properties of the variogram class, while Section 4 is dedicated to kernels of Schoenberg-L\'{e}vy type.
-Section 5 discusses the relation between eventually constant variograms and their permissibility in arbitrarily high dimensional spaces.
-We also assess some other important properties of this class.
+The paper is organized as follows.
+Section \ref{sec2} contains the basic material required for a self-contained exposition and for understanding the technical proofs of our statements.
+Section \ref{wow} assesses new stability properties of the variogram class, while Section \ref{sec4} is dedicated to kernels of Schoenberg--L\'{e}vy type.